zavolanlab/mirflowz/docs/api/copper.py.md

 If a directory is provided as input, an HTML file is generated for each file with just one CSS file.

-For a proper HTML creation, the counts column title must be specified in the CLI argument `--counts_id` (see the "Constraints" section for a more detailed explanation on the input format)
+For proper HTML creation, the counts column title must be specified in the CLI argument `--counts_id` (see the "Constraints" section for a more detailed explanation on the input format).

 The final color-coded pileup has a two-line header: